Fepozopo/termagick/README.md

   - `./termagick path/to/input.jpg`

 On startup the program loads the input image into memory and presents an interactive prompt.

+If the running terminal supports inline image rendering, termagick will attempt to show an inline PNG preview of the current in-memory image after applying commands.
+Previewing prefers the kitty graphics protocol (kitty/kitty-compatible terminals), then iTerm2's OSC 1337 inline-file sequence, and finally falls back to Sixel rendering on terminals that support it.
+Preview output is optional and non-fatal — failures to render a preview are ignored by the main interactive flow.

 Interactive keys: